davidtchiu/davidtchiu.github.io/teaching/cs240/hwk2.wordplay/index.md

     * $word$ has already been found
     * Correct!

+> Your program congratulates the user and terminates when they guess all words.

-> Your program reveals the key if null is given as input.
+> Your program terminates and reveals the key if null is given as input.

 > Your program also outputs the number answered right.